grahamjh99/Project-2-Subreddit-Classification/README.md

 ## Requirements
 - Libraries used:
-    - matplotlib.pyplot
+    - praw
     - pandas
     - numpy
+    - matplotlib.pyplot
+    - load_dotenv from dotenv
-    - seaborn
+    - os
-    - train_test_split from sklearn.model_selection
+    - import train_test_split, RandomizedSearchCV from sklearn.model_selection
+    - Pipeline from sklearn.pipeline
-    - LinearRegression from sklearn.linear_model
+    - CountVectorizer from sklearn.feature_extraction.text
-    - RidgeCV and Ridge from sklearn.linear_model
+    - RandomForestClassifier from sklearn.ensemble
+    - joblib
-    - StandardScaler from sklearn.preprocessing
+    - SVC from sklearn.svm
-    - metrics from sklearn
+    - confusion_matrix, ConfusionMatrixDisplay, classification_report from sklearn.metrics
+    - re
 - Data used:
-    - Ames, Iowa housing data
+    - Scrapped the subreddits wallstreetbets and stocks for the newsts 100 posts about 2 times a day to get 1100 posts from each subreddit

 ## Executive Summary